JacobMayer/Blankly/README.md

 ## Nicholas Ward Contributions
-Nicholas was responsible for creating the Reinforcement Learning machine learning method into the trading bot.
+Nicholas was responsible for creating the Reinforcement Learning and XGB machine learning methods into the trading bot.